ssjswaraj/Deep-Learning-and-CV/Face_Mask_Detection/README.md

   * Training Time: Longer training time due to its deeper architecture and higher complexity.
   * Potential Applications: Crowded environments (e.g., airports, train stations), low-light conditions (e.g., night-time surveillance).

 * **VGG16** : Achieves a notable accuracy of 97%.
-Simplicity and ease of understanding, faster inference times, and lower computational requirements compared to ResNet152, making it suitable for small-scale deployments in various settings.
+Simplicity and ease of understanding, faster conclusion, and lower computational requirements compared to ResNet152, making it suitable for small-scale deployments in various settings.
   * Model Size: VGG16 has a larger size of approximately 528 MB.
   * Architecture: Consists of 16 layers with simple convolutional blocks.
   * Training Time: Faster training time compared to ResNet152 due to its shallower architecture and lower complexity.